dquinn40/friendly-robot/README.md

     * Load balancer fronting the system.
     * The software is constructed so that all calendar API interaction flows through a particular module.

-The below diagram captures how the envisioned problem space and along with the recommended solution.
+The below diagram captures how I envisioned problem space and along with the recommended solution.

 ![Architecture Diagram](cache.jpg)
 ## Recommendations